Higher Courant-Dorfman algebras and associated higher Poisson vertex algebras: Definitions and examples of higher Courant-Dorfman algebras

-The difference from a higher Courant-Dorfman algebra is that an extended Courant-Dorfman algebra allows the pairing $\langle,\rangle:E^{i}\otimes E^{j}\rightarrow E^{i+j-n}$ with $i+j\geq n+1$.
+The difference with a higher Courant-Dorfman algebra is that an extended Courant-Dorfman algebra allows the pairing $\langle,\rangle:E^{i}\otimes E^{j}\rightarrow E^{i+j-n}$ with $i+j\geq n+1$.
 From the viewpoint of graded geometry, these algebras include the case that the base manifold is a graded manifold.

-\chapter{Non-degenerate higher Courant-Dorfman algebras and degree $n$ dg symplectic manifolds}
+\section{Non-degenerate higher Courant-Dorfman algebras and degree $n$ dg symplectic manifolds}

-In this chapter, we consider the case that $\langle ,\rangle$ is non-degenerate, and study the relationship between the algebras and functions of degree $n$ dg symplectic manifolds.
-We construct a graded Poisson algebra of degree $-n$, generalizing the Keller-Waldman Poisson algebras$\cite{KW08}$.
+In this section, we consider the case that $\langle ,\rangle$ is non-degenerate, and study the relationship between the algebras and functions of degree $n$ dg symplectic manifolds.
+We construct two equivalent graded Poisson algebra of degree $-n$, generalizing the Keller-Waldmann Poisson algebras\cite{keller2015deformation},which can be seen as an algebralization of functions of degree $n$ dg symplectic manifolds.
 We assume that each $E^{i}$ is a projective, finitely generated module over $R$, and that $\langle ,\rangle $ is non-degenerate and full.